rilindo/LFCE-Exam-Objectives/README.md

 # LFCE Exam Objective Resources
 This is a list of exam objectives you will need to meet in order to pass the LFCE exam.
 Each objective has a list of links that points to online-resources that will let you understand and practice core concepts that you will be tested on.

-Where possible, resources will be provided specifically for the following distributions being tested in the exame (as of April 7, 2015)
+Where possible, resources will be provided specifically for the following distributions being tested in the exam (as of April 7, 2015)

 * CentOS / RHEL 6.x
 * openSUSE 13.x